Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Spatio-Temporal Consistent and Interpretable Modeling

-Figure~\ref{fig:Spatio-temporal consistent features} describes the spatio-temporal feature extraction layer.
-The input data, respectively, pass through a temporal feature extraction layer and an adaptive position encoding layer to capture the local features from different times and locations.
+Fig.~\ref{fig:Overview of the proposed STCIM} (b) describes the local spatio-temporal feature extraction block.
+The input data, respectively, pass through a temporal feature extraction layer and a trainable position encoding layer to capture the local features from different times and locations.
 The massive local spatio-temporal features ensure the abundance of far topological variables.

 Assume that the input variables at time $t$ are $X(t)\in R^{H\times W\times C}$ where $H, W$, and $C$ are separately the backtracking from time t, the number of features, and the number of input channels ($C=1$). $X(t)$ can be expressed as